Giully314/giully314.github.io/formation.markdown

 Book A first course in probability by Sheldon M. Ross
 Book Information Theory A tutorial introduction by James V Stone
 Book Proofs by Jay Cummings (current)
-Book Naive set theory by Paul R. Halmos (current)
+Book Elements of set theory by Herbert B. Enderton (current)
+Book A beginner's guide to mathematical logic by Raymond M. Smullyan (current)

 ## Chemistry & Biology
 Course MIT Principles of Chemical Science
 Course MIT Getting up to Speed in Biology
-Course MIT Introductory Biology (current)
+Course MIT Introductory Biology